Welcome to the School Nurses' Webpage!

 - a new medication or change in medication dosage

-- been exposed to communicable disease such as strep throat infection, chicken pox, or conjunctivitis
+- been exposed to communicable diseases such as strep throat infection, chickenpox, or conjunctivitis

 - a life-threatening or new allergy